Ron Darling: Post-retirement

 He threw out the ceremonial first pitch during Game 7 of the 2006 NLCS at Shea Stadium.

 In 2007, Darling was a color analyst for TBS's coverage of the 2007 MLB Playoffs.
 He was paired with play-by-play man Dick Stockton.
 As of 2008, he provides commentary for the network's regular-season coverage, paired with Chip Caray.
 During the playoffs, he joined Caray's other regular partner, Buck Martinez.

 In 2013, Darling joined MLB Network as a studio analyst.

 In 2015, Darling volunteered to provide play-by-play commentary for television broadcasts of Mets spring training games.

 In April 2019, Darling took a leave of absence from the Mets booth for health reasons.

 Darling is also a New York Times best-selling author and has written three books.
-In 2019, Darling published his third book - a series of interconnected anecdotes of a variety of baseball players in "108 Stitches: Loose Threads, Ripping Yarns, and the Darndest Characters from My Time in the Game".
-Following the book's publication, former Met teammate Lenny Dykstra sued Darling for defamation, writing that Dykstra used racial slurs toward Red Sox pitcher Oil Can Boyd during the 1986 World Series - a claim that Dykstra denied.
+In 2019, Darling published his third book, a series of interconnected anecdotes of a variety of baseball players in 108 Stitches: Loose Threads, Ripping Yarns, and the Darndest Characters from My Time in the Game.
+Following the book's publication, former Met teammate Lenny Dykstra sued Darling for defamation, writing that Dykstra used racial slurs toward Red Sox pitcher Oil Can Boyd during the 1986 World Series—a claim that Dykstra denied.
 The lawsuit was later dismissed by the judge, ruling that Dykstra's reputation was so poor that it was not legally possible to libel him.

 Personal life

 Ron was married to Irish Wilhelmina model Antoinette O'Reilly, with whom he had two children, Tyler Darling and Jordan Darling.
 She had small roles on television and in movies, sometimes using her married name, Toni Darling.
 During their marriage, they appeared in numerous magazine features together.

+His first apartment on his own after joining the Mets was in a five-story walk-up on East 53rd Street in Manhattan.

-In 2004, Darling married Joanna Last, a makeup artist for Fox Sports.
+In 2004 in Sonoma, California, Darling married Joanna Last, a makeup artist for Fox Sports.
+They have lived in Williamsburg, Brooklyn, the Upper East Side of Manhattan, and Rowayton, Connecticut.
 In February 2016 they had a son, Ronald Maurice Darling III.

-Darling lives in Connecticut.
 His younger brother, Edwin, a first baseman, was drafted by the New York Yankees in 1981 and played 69 games in their farm system over two seasons.

 On May 6, 2019, Darling announced that he had been diagnosed with thyroid cancer.